MY STORYTELLING

 I’ve been a writer for much longer than I’ve been a traditional storyteller, and I became an oral storyteller at first because my own children kept asking me to tell them stories.
 So I got involved in workshops and mentoring at the Scottish Storytelling Centre, and after listening to a lot of fabulous storytellers, and practising on lots of audiences, I got accepted onto the Storytelling Directory.
 So now you can invite me to come and tell you stories too.

-Even though I am a fiction writer, there are so many wonderful traditional tales out there, which are perfectly shaped for telling to audiences, that I prefer to spend my time as a storyteller passing on the old tales.
-However I will occasionally create new stories for specific sessions (for example working with audiences with special needs).
+Even though I am a fiction writer, there are so many wonderful traditional tales out there, which are perfectly shaped for telling to audiences, that I prefer to spend my time as a storyteller passing on the old tales, rather than making up new ones.
+(If I come up with a new story, I tend to write it down!)

 My favourite stories and my favourite places to tell them:

-The best ever place I’ve told stories was the ruins of Melrose Abbey, at the Borders Book Festival, on midsummer’s night, in the dark, by candlelight.
-But I’ve also loved sharing stories in tents of all sizes, a stand up comedy club, forests, gardens, classrooms, gymhalls, canteens, cafes, pubs, and in my own living room in the middle of a powercut.
+I’ve told stories in some wonderful places.
+I once told stories in the ruins of Melrose Abbey, at the Borders Book Festival, on Midsummer’s Night, in the dark, by candlelight.
+That was very atmospheric!
+And I’ve also told a myth which inspired Storm Singing to an audience deep inside Smoo Cave, near Durness, because some of Storm Singing was set in the cave.
+That was pretty memorable!
+But I’ve also shared stories in tents of all sizes, a stand up comedy club, forests, on top of a hillfort, in gardens, classrooms, gymhalls, canteens, cafes, pubs, and in my own living room in the middle of a powercut.
+You can find out more information about my storytelling sessions here.

 I love to find new stories to tell to new audiences.
 And I believe that anyone can enjoy and benefit from stories.